Exploring the Rich Tradition of Turkish Baths

 Midnight at the Pera Palace

-Located near the Grand Bazaar, Çemberlitaş Hamamı was built in 1584, also by Mimar Sinan, and is one of the most visited hamams in Istanbul.
-It is known for its elegant interior, which features a series of domes and half-domes, as well as its central marble stone where bathers can relax and enjoy traditional massages.
-The hamam’s historical ambiance, combined with its focus on wellness and relaxation, makes it a favorite among both locals and tourists.
+Built in 1584 by Mimar Sinan and located near the Grand Bazaar, Çemberlitaş Hamamı is one of the most visited historic hamams in Istanbul.
+Its elegant interior features a graceful series of domes and half-domes, and at its centre the classic marble göbek taşı — the heated navel stone — where bathers relax and receive traditional massages.
+The combination of historic atmosphere and a consistent focus on the traditional hamam ritual makes it a favourite among both locals and visitors.

 Last train to Istanbul